superduper/BrightnessMenulet/README.rst

 This tool works on OSX 10.8+.
 In 10.8+, I2C tools are not able to detect monitor buses for communication.
 The main API calls for DDC communication is deprecated so this project could be obselete if Apple completely removes CGDisplayIOServicePort.
 If you have tested your monitor(s) with this tool, please let me know wether it worked or not so I can add monitor models here.
+Preference's Debug button logs to the console VCP codes and their values on the selected monitor.

 Download app build: `BrightnessMenulet.zip`_.